NASA-IMPACT/veda-ui/docs/content/CONTENT.md

 **asLink**

-If the story doesn't hold any contents but the link to outside, use `asLink` property to indicate it.
+If the story doesn't hold any contents but links externally.
+Use `asLink` property to indicate it.
 Note that `id` of the story that has `asLink` won't generate the url for the story.

 ```